equinor/appsec/docs/snyk/index.md

 # Getting started
 Snyk is available to all teams who code in Equinor.
-First, apply for Snyk in [AccessIT](https://accessit.equinor.com/Search/Search?term=snyk), then ask [#sdpteam](https://equinor.slack.com/archives/C02JJGV05) to create a Snyk organization for your team if it does not already have one.
+First, apply for Snyk in [AccessIT](https://accessit.equinor.com/Search/Search?term=snyk), then ask @appsecteam in [Slack channel #appsec](https://equinor.slack.com/archives/CMM6FSW5V) to create a Snyk organization for your team if it does not already have one.

 When you have been granted an organization, make sure to log on to [snyk sso](https://app.snyk.io/login/sso) and use your Equinor email address.